reactjs/rfcs/text/0000-cursor-coordinates.md

 # Summary

-This proposal aims to enhance the TextInput component in React Native by introducing advanced tracking of text selection positions.
+This proposal aims to enhance the TextInput component by introducing advanced tracking of text selection positions.
 The feature will provide developers with the coordinates (x and y) for both the start and end of the text selection and cursor within a TextInput.
 This enhancement will facilitate functionalities like inline suggestions (emojis, text suggestions) based on the selection, thereby improving the interactivity and user experience of text input fields

 # Basic example